-If your Spanish property is for for personal use and NOT let out at all it is still liable for Renta Imputada – Deemed Income tax declarable on a form called Modelo 210.
+If as a non resident you own a Spanish property that is for for personal use and NOT let out at all it is liable to pay tax called Renta Imputada – Deemed Income tax declarable on a form called Modelo 210.

 If your property is left empty, even though you do not let out your holiday home for gain, Spanish law assumes you have what is called a “Deemed (Rental) Income” which is subject to non-resident Income Tax.

 The “Deemed (Rental) Income”, which historically was included on the old Modelo 214 form, is now declared on a Modelo 210 form.
 In 2011 the format of this form changed to be more user friendly, being reduced from 7 pages to 3!

 However the authorities are cramming a lot more into those three pages than they used to!
 The following information is now obligatory for ALL owners: